-- It is good for many joint and soft tissue disorders, such as hip knee problems.
+- It is suitable for many joint and soft tissue disorders, such as hip knee problems.

 Manual Therapy in Pain Control

-Manual therapy is an effective treatment for joints and muscles that are restricted and do not have sufficient mobility and range of motion.
+Manual therapy is an effective treatment for restricted joints and muscles and does not have sufficient mobility and range of motion.
 These restrictions can result in discomfort, pain, altered function, and decreased posture and mobility.
-Manual therapy helps to restore mobility to these restricted joints to alleviate joint stiffness and reduce novelization and thus help the patient maintain a more natural pattern of movement.
+Manual therapy helps restore mobility to these restricted joints to alleviate joint stiffness and reduce novelization and thus help the patient maintain a more natural movement pattern.

 Manual treatment restores normal mobility and helps relieve symptoms in acute pain conditions.
-For example, manual therapy, including soft tissue injuries as a result of stresses and strains Jan patients with acute back pain, joint problems, such as chronic pain, facet joint pain and also provide relief for individuals containing the constraint may help.
+For example, manual therapy, including soft tissue injuries due to stresses and strains Jan patients with acute back pain, joint problems, such as chronic pain, facet joint pain, and providing relief for individuals containing the constraint, may help.

 Conditions that can be treated with manual therapy